Integrative Chronic Pain & Mind-Body Therapist

 I became:

-That transformation fuels my commitment to this work.
+That transformation is what fuels my commitment to this work.

 I know how disorienting and discouraging chronic symptoms can feel.